-The issue of fault and legal liability in most injury-related insurance claims and most personal injury lawsuits comes down to establishing who was negligent.
+The issue of fault and legal liability in most injury-related insurance claims and personal injury lawsuits comes down to establishing who was negligent.

-In a car accident case, one obvious way that a driver can be negligent is to be intoxicated or under the influence of drugs while driving, but taking certain prescription medication can also be negligent.
-We are probably all familiar with the commercials that instruct us not to take a certain medication while operating heavy machinery.
+Taking certain prescription medication before driving can also amount to negligence.
+We're probably all familiar with drug commercials instructing us not to take certain medications while operating heavy machinery.
 Well, a car is heavy machinery.
-If, hypothetically, you get into a car accident while taking one of those medications, you may find yourself accused of negligence.
+If, hypothetically, you get into a car accident while taking certain prescription or over-the-counter medications, you may find yourself accused of negligence.

-Common problems with cars that are likely to cause an accident include problems with the steering, acceleration, braking, or lights.
-If your car is showing signs of any of these problems, you should get it checked out as soon as possible.
-If a mechanic tells you that your car needs to be repaired, you should get it fixed.
+Common problems with cars that are likely to cause an accident include issues with the steering, acceleration, braking, tires, or lights.
+If your car is showing signs of any of these problems, get it checked out as soon as possible.
+If a mechanic tells you that your car needs to be repaired, get it fixed.
 If you can't afford to repair the vehicle, don't drive it.
 And conversely, if you get hit by another driver who was knowingly driving a car whose condition posed a safety risk on the road, you could be well set up to receive a fair settlement.